 Logistics real estate and the scarcity of urban industrial land

 Logistics real estate has taken up the gauntlet thrown by the rise of e-commerce and omnichannel retail.
-The shortage of available industrial land and last-mile delivery call for urban distribution centers that guarantee same-day deliveries.
+The shortage of available industrial land and last-mile delivery call for urban distribution centres that guarantee same-day deliveries.

 In this article, we’ll examine the concept of logistics real estate, explaining how the sector has responded to the challenges of e-commerce and, in general, to the technology needs of Logistics 4.0.